rhrazdil/bridge-filtering-cni/README.md

 The `egress.subnets` attribute allows pod to reach any IP address in subnet `192.168.0.0/16`, except for subnet `192.168.150.0/24` and `192.168.151.151`.
 The `egress.ports` attribute allows pod to reach ports 80, and 8080 over TCP protocol.

-To allow any webserver responses to be allowed to reach the pod, create the following ConfigMap:
+To allow any webserver responses to reach the pod, create the following `ConfigMap`:
 ```yaml
 kind: ConfigMap
 apiVersion: v1